nataliia-reshetnikova/corona-map/README.md

 ### Quick Start
 /Check to run next commands from project folder/
-After cloning the project into your directory, run the following in your terminal:terminal????
+After cloning the project into your directory, run the following in your terminal
 ```
 yarn install
 ```